FirelyTeam/firely-cql-sdk/README.md

 This is NCQA's and Firely's official support SDK for working with [CQL][cql-spec] on the Microsoft .NET (dotnet) platform.
 It contains an engine for executing ELM, and/or turning the contents of an ELM file into a .NET assembly so it can be called statically.

 ## Release notes ##
-We are preparing to release version 1.0 of the engine.
+This is release version 1.0 (release candidate) of the engine.
 The engine has been tested by running it against the current NCQA HEDIS measures.
 There is quite some variation in how CQL is written and interpreted, so it is likely at this early stage that there will be deviations from other engines currently available.
 As well, we expect parts of the public interface can to change.

 The releases notes
 at [firely-cql-sdk/releases](https://github.com/FirelyTeam/firely-cql-sdk/releases) for each major version will document these changes and (major) issues we have encountered.